 6 minute read time

-This is part two in our five part series on sourcing in modern times.
+This is part two in our four part series on sourcing in modern times.
 To read the other parts in the series, go here.

 The rise of Amazon has left the Sourcing industry in a panic.
 Cries are heard from every direction of “sourcing is dying!” and “retail is a thing of the past!”
 These bombastic statements conjure images of the trampling hordes from Genghis Khan’s army, or a proverbial hurricane, just off the coast, about to make landfall.
 But sourcing itself isn’t dying, it’s undergoing a massive and rapid change.
 And with it, the way you source must change as well.
 Your process has to become less about finding products, and more about finding the resources you need to create unique products.
 You already have a bigger product team than you think you do, you just need to figure out how to best restructure your process to include internal and external players.
 This leaves us with two distinct, and equally difficult, questions to answer:

 - How big is my product team really, and how can I leverage them to get the most out of their individual expertise?

 - If I include everybody, as you say, how can I make sure that I’ll actually be productive?
 This could turn into a disorganized mess!

 You may have several people in your organization that refer to themselves as merchandisers, or whose job specifically includes visiting trade fairs and making purchasing decisions, but just because they are on the front lines does not mean they make the decisions alone.
 Nor does it mean that a transition to creating products is a burden only they bear.
 Marketing has to ensure product-market fit, sales is on the front lines of user feedback, and even finance can advise whether the budget is on target or not.
 The fact that all these different groups are involved so heavily in every purchase should already help you see that the merchandising department isn’t a lone wolf.